uviclibraries/insta360/index.md

 At the end of this workshop, you will be able to:

+1. **Learn how to protect the Insta360 lenses from being scratched**, see what video from a scratched lens looks like, & know how much it costs to replace a scratched lens
 1. Record video with the Insta360 on a tripod and selfie stick
 2. Record still images with the Insta360 on a tripod and selfie stick
 3. Transfer videos and images to a smartphone for editing